prerna-khanna/Air-Cognizer/README.md

 This could be done with pollution sensors — although they can be expensive to deploy at scale.
 Our goal was to develop an Android-based mobile application to provide inexpensive, localized and real-time air quality estimation using smartphone camera images.

 ## What it does
 The application we developed collects images from the camera on the mobile phone, and processes them on-device to extract a few image based features, then using TensorFlow Lite these features provide an Air Quality Index (AQI) estimate.
-As of now it is available for **New Delhi, India** only on PLay Store.
+As of now it is available for **New Delhi, India** only on Play Store.

 ## How we built it
 First we prepared a data set of 5000 images captured in Delhi with their ground truth as the AQI levels measured from portable air quality meter.